 2. Assess and choose the location of your fireplace

-When choosing a site for your outdoor fireplace, consider a spot with a safe distance from your house, from any other building like storehouses, garage, and playhouses, and trees and overhanging vines and branches.
+When choosing a site for your outdoor fireplace, consider a spot with a safe distance from your house, from any other building like storehouses, garages, playhouses, and trees and overhanging vines and branches.
 Look around the site and inspect, or you can ask your utility for any underground wires, cables, and pipes; you do not want to build on top of them for safety and practical reasons.

 3. Design, size, and burning material to use

 You can readily assemble fireplace kits, but if you want a personal touch and customization, you can have your desired physical outcome of the fireplace be sketched.
 The significant elements are the base, the firebox, the grill grates, and the vent when designing.
-You can choose to add accessories such as wood storage and seat set up.
+You can choose to add accessories such as wood storage and seat setup.
 Be sure to achieve proportions with the surroundings.